framely/community/docs/articles/reuse-reservation-module.md

 ![resources example](/images/blog/tutorial-reuse-reservation/resources-example.png)

 ### Block time in Google Calendar
-In order to avoid users making reservations when the restaurant is closed, you should block off any times outside of its opening hours.
-To do this, follow these three steps, using the business hours mentioned in the [business information](#set-up-resources) as an example:
+In order to prevent users making reservations when the restaurant is closed, you should block off any times outside of its opening hours.
+To do this:

+[//]:<>(should we explain what is the primary calendar and resource calendar so that they know their way around?)
 1. Add events in your primary calendar to block time.
 2. Add resource calendars to your calendar so you can manage events in those calendars.
-3. Respond to event invitations in thos calendars to confirm that the time slots are blocked off.
+3. Respond to event invitations in those calendars to confirm that the time slots are blocked off.

+[//]:<>(Should we make this a tip)
 Before you start, make sure you are an [admin](https://support.google.com/a/answer/172176?hl=en) first, then sign in to your [Google Calendar](https://calendar.google.com).

 #### Add events to block time